moritzrp/moritzrp/README.md

 #### What I do on the side
 - Going full nvim
-- Deepening knowledge in software development and architecture
+- Deepening knowledge in coding and hosting

 <!--
 **moritzrp/moritzrp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.